cillianfisher/FinalWebsite/README.md

 MiddleMarket_data['Market_Cap'] = MiddleMarket_data['Avg_Price'] * MiddleMarket_data['csho']
 ```

-More filtering to find where EBITDA was positive and then selected relevant columsn for analysis.
+More filtering to find where EBITDA was positive and then selected relevant columns for analysis.
 We also re-ordered the columns for readibility:

 ```python